luzzyzhang/my-python-cookbook/fluent-python/14-it-generator/README.md

 > Sequences are always iterable; so as are objects implementing a `__getitem__` method which takes 0-based indexes.

+> An iterable object works as the source of items in for loops, comprehensions and tuple unpack‐ing.

 ## `iterator`

 > Any object that implements the `__next__` no-argument method which returns the next item in a series or raises `StopIteration` when there are no more items.